limglenaldin/ai-insurance-agent/README.md

 # InsurAI

-**Your Insurance AI Assistant Agent**
+**Your AI-Powered Insurance Assistant**

-InsurAI is an AI-powered assistant that helps users **understand insurance products in plain language**.
-Built with Next.js, shadcn/ui, and Meta Llama, it provides **grounded Q&A with citations from official RIPLAY documents**, policy comparison, and personalized recommendations using advanced RAG (Retrieval-Augmented Generation) architecture — all designed with a **privacy-first approach**.
+InsurAI is an AI-powered insurance assistant that makes insurance simple, transparent, and accessible for everyone.
+Built with Meta Llama 3.3 70B and advanced RAG architecture, it features **Miria** - a friendly Indonesian AI persona that delivers document-grounded Q&A, personalized recommendations, and product comparisons.
+The solution acts as a regulation-safe, unbiased digital insurance consultant that reduces company support costs while enhancing customer experience.

-> **Meet Miria**: Your friendly Indonesian AI insurance consultant who provides accurate, citation-backed answers with conversation memory and personalized recommendations.
+> **Meet Miria**: Your friendly Indonesian AI insurance consultant who provides accurate, citation-backed answers with conversation memory and personalized recommendations based on official RIPLAY documents.

 ---